nikikante/ImageResizer.Plugins.SitefinityProvider/README.md

 Thumbnail name from url /images/default-source/first-page/image.tmb-thumb30.jpg would be thumb30

 ## Installation
-Just install NuGet package and it will register pligon for ImageResizer in order to serve and process images.
+Just install NuGet package and it will register plugin for ImageResizer in order to serve and process images.